-Serbia exclusive: Power utility company EPS preparation for market liberalization, restructuring supporters and opposition, the report12.
-December 2013. / News Serbia Energy
+Serbia exclusive: Power utility company EPS preparation for market liberalization, restructuring supporters and opposition, the report, News Serbia Energy

 “One of the obligations from the Starting Points for the reorganization, to which the Serbian government has given ‘the green light ‘, is the provision that the EPS should become a joint-stock company.
 EPS is ready for that change and it was announced from the Ministry of Energy that transition into a joint stock company could happen by the end of this year”, say in the EPS management.